-Analysis | Biden’s Afghanistan withdrawal is a moment of truth — a potentially humbling one — for GOP hawks
+Analysis | Biden’s Afghanistan withdrawal is a moment of truth — and a potentially humbling one — for GOP hawks

 Biden, though, is reportedly firm on this.
 All troops will be out by Sept.
 11, according to officials, regardless of conditions on the ground.
 The delayed excuses we have seen for years apparently no longer apply (though we shall see).

-It’s a momentous decision, even compared to previous presidents’ efforts.
-It also signals a also a turning point for the apparently waning influence of foreign policy hawks in Washington.
+It’s a momentous decision, even compared with previous presidents’ efforts.
+It also signals a turning point for the apparently waning influence of foreign policy hawks in Washington.

 There are many ways in which Trump changed our politics.
 One is in how he turned his party in a more populist direction, creating an increasing rift between Republicans and the business community that is turning into a chasm today.
 Another is in the explosion of spending we saw on his watch, which has undermined Republican efforts to lodge any kind of tea party-esque campaign against the huge price tags of Biden’s coronavirus relief and infrastructure and jobs packages.